Erb3/markdown-builder/README.md

-# markdown-builder
+# Markdown Builder

-> Opinionated Rust crate for programmatically building markdown documents.

-This project is based of the [markdown-composer](https://github.com/mainrs/markdown-composer-rs) crate by [mainrs](https://github.com/mainrs).
+**markdown-builder** is an opinionated Rust crate for programmatically building markdown documents.
+This project is based of the [markdown-composer] crate by [mainrs].

 ```shell
 cargo add markdown-builder